Nintondo/rust-dogecoin/CONTRIBUTING.md

 ### Naming conventions

-Naming of data structures/enums and their fields/variants must follow names used in Bitcoin Core, with the following exceptions:
+Naming of data structures/enums and their fields/variants must follow names used in Dogecoin Core, with the following exceptions:
 - the case should follow Rust standards (i.e. PascalCase for types and snake_case for fields and variants);
 - omit `C`-prefixes.